2013 NBA Summer League

-The 2013 NBA Summer League is a pro basketball league run by the NBA just after the 2013 NBA draft.
-It gives newly drafted players a chance to test their skills against each other, and to give them a feel for professional basketball.
+The 2013 NBA Summer League was a pro basketball league run by the NBA just after the 2013 NBA draft.
+It gave newly drafted players a chance to test their skills against each other, and to give them a feel for professional basketball.
 All 30 NBA teams participated, along with the D-League Select.
 The Miami Heat were the only team to participate in both Summer Leagues.
 It ran from July 7–12 in Orlando and July 12–22 in Las Vegas.
 Jeremy Lamb of the Oklahoma City Thunder was named the Most Valuable Player of the Orlando Summer League.
 Jonas Valančiūnas of the Toronto Raptors went on to be named the Most Valuable Player of the Las Vegas Summer League.
 Ian Clark of the Golden State Warriors was named the Most Valuable Player of the Las Vegas Summer League Championship Game.